| Hydraulic Fluid Darkening On

 Left untouched, this varnish will impact the valves capability

+to function properly.
 The cause of thermal degradation is heat.
 Two of the most common

 sources of extreme temperatures in a hydraulic system are; a hot